A Characteristic Dynamic Mode Decomposition: The Problem

+The main example presented in this study will be the vortex ring of a starting supersonic jet.
+A long and a short high-pressure pulse being released from an orifice will be studied separately.
+A short pulse forms a laminar vortex ring and a long one will lead to a vortex ring followed by a jet.
+Both the vortex head and the jet will become turbulent provided that the Reynolds number is sufficiently high.
+POD, DMD or other model reduction techniques, might then be expected to easily reduce the flow and to result in a principal mode representing the structure, followed by the higher modes modifying the main mode to some degree.
+Unfortunately, this is not the case.

-which is distorted, damped and dispersed, but has primarily experienced a shift in $x$.
-It would still qualify as a an evolving structure in space and time.
+The failure can be demonstrated already for a solution of the KdVB equation (\ref{eq:KdVB}).
+The chosen parameters are $\nu=5\times10^{-4}$, $\delta=4\times10^{-5}$ with initial condition of $u(x,0)=1+\alpha e^{-(x-x_o)/\beta^2}$ where $\alpha=0.1$ and $\beta=0.03$.
+The solution at $t=0.1$ is given in figure \ref{fig:KdVB-Solution}, which is distorted, damped and dispersed, but has primarily experienced a shift in $x$ direction and would still qualify as an evolving structure in space and time.
 A POD of the data

 using an SVD